Sony SRS-XG500 Speaker Review

 JBL PartyBox 310

 The JBL PartyBox 310 is a better speaker than the Sony SRS-XG500, though this depends on your listening habits.
-The JBL has a better-balanced sound profile out-of-the-box that can produce a deeper low-bass than that of the Sony.
+The JBL has a better-balanced sound profile out of the box and can produce a deeper low bass than the Sony.
 It can also get louder, with less compression at max volume, resulting in cleaner audio at louder volumes.
 However, the Sony is smaller and more portable than the JBL.
-It's also better built with an IP66 rating for dust and water resistance, and has a longer-lasting battery life.
+It's also better built with an IP66 rating for dust and water resistance and has a longer-lasting battery life.

 Test Results